ravgotrasahil/ravgotrasahil-github.io/papers.md

 ### Published articles and conference proceedings

+(2017) [False discovery rate smoothing](http://arxiv.org/abs/1411.6144) (with W. Tansey, O. Koyejo, and R. Poldrack).
+Accepted in _Journal of the American Statistical Association_.

-(2016) [Multiscale spatial density smoothing: an application to large-scale radiological survey and anomaly detection](http://arxiv.org/abs/1507.07271).
+(2017) [Multiscale spatial density smoothing: an application to large-scale radiological survey and anomaly detection](http://arxiv.org/abs/1507.07271).
 W. Tansey, A. Athey, A. Reinhart, and J.G.
 Scott.
 Accepted in _Journal of the American Statistical Association_.
-(2016) [Diet2Vec: Multi-scale analysis of massive dietary data](https://arxiv.org/abs/1612.00388).
-Wesley Tansey, Edward W. Lowe Jr., J.G.
-Scott.  arXiv:1612.00388 [stat.ML].

-(2016) [Tensor decomposition with generalized lasso penalties](http://arxiv.org/abs/1502.06930).
+(2017) [Tensor decomposition with generalized lasso penalties](http://arxiv.org/abs/1502.06930).
 Oscar Padilla and J.G.
 Scott.  _Journal of Computational and Graphical Statistics_ (in press).

 (2016) [Diet2Vec: Multi-scale analysis of massive dietary data.](https://arxiv.org/abs/1612.00388).
 W Tansey, EW Lowe Jr, JG Scott.  _Neural Information Processing Systems_ (NIPS) 2016, Workshop on Machine Learning for Health.

 (2016) [Requests for Abortion in Latin America Related to Concern about Zika Virus Exposure.](http://www.nejm.org/doi/full/10.1056/NEJMc1605389#t=article) ARA Aiken, JG Scott, R Gomperts, J Trussell, and C Aiken.
 Requests for abortion in Latin America related to concern about Zika virus exposure. _New England Journal of Medicine_ DOI: 10.1056/NEJMc1605389.  (in press).